NerisD/DSKeyStr/README.md

 * Add some option like transparency, color...
 * Dark Mode

-... need more time to implement those feature 😝 !
+... need more time to implement those features 😝 !